gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Binary-Search-Trees.md

 ##### !question

 Create a tree with one node.
-Then double the number of nodes, but keep the tree balanced.
-Then double the number of nodes again, maintaining balance.
-The height changes
+Then double the number of nodes, **keeping the tree balanced.**  Then double the number of nodes again, maintaining balance.
+Notice how the height changes.

 What standard Big-O time complexity does this match?